 I’m seeing lately that spiritual growth and getting older often work hand-in-hand (and why shouldn’t they?)
-Often as we get older, we will start having many different issues.
-When you’re 60 years old, you don’t have the same situations that you had when you were 14 or 30.
+Often as we get older, we’ll start having many different issues.
+When you’re 60 years old, you don’t have the same situations that you had when you were 30.
 Physically we grow and understand things differently, and this works into us spiritually.

 “Every time I think of you, I give thanks to my God.
-4 Whenever I pray, I make my requests for all of you with joy, 5 for you have been my partners in spreading the Good News about Christ from the time you first heard it until now.”
+Whenever I pray, I make my requests for all of you with joy, for you have been my partners in spreading the Good News about Christ from the time you first heard it until now.”

 Philippians 1:3-6, NLT

-It is my wish for you that you could walk in your own shoes, and not somebody elses.
+It is my wish for you that you could walk in your own shoes, and not somebody else.
 Also that you would know the grace of God intimately.
 Being disabled means special efforts will often be necessary, but Jesus’ love for your soul will be molded to fit that disability.
 There will be no wheelchairs or canes, or even ‘seeing-eye dogs’ allowed in heaven.